 I’m a 30 year old professional woman, living in Melbourne, recently single, and I feel like my sex life has been a tad one dimensional.
 I keep falling into standard ‘sexual intercourse’ with guys.
 It feels based on ‘how quickly can I stick my thing in your thing’ and I want to know what else is available on the sexual menu.

 So, I went to a sex party.
-I did this on behalf of the Passionfruit Tribe (thank you Passionfruit!) in search for something a bit more sensual… (taking one for the team, so to speak).
+I did this on behalf of Passionfruit (thank you Passionfruit!) in search for something a bit more sensual… (taking one for the team, so to speak).

 ’Curiosity’ is the name of the party.
 It is run by workshop organisers ‘Curious Creatures’ out of a venue in Brunswick.
 It describes itself as: